Opening Ceremony featuring Demi Lovato and Jon Batiste, click here to get your tickets today!

 Flag football is a dynamic team sport played on a rectangular field outdoors.
 Teams, typically composed of five players each, aim to score touchdowns by advancing the ball into the opposing team’s end zone while defenders try to pull the ball carrier’s flags from their belts.
 Unlike traditional football, there’s no tackling.
 Instead, players use speed and agility to avoid having their flags pulled.
 Passing, catching, and running are key skills, emphasizing teamwork and strategy.
 Starting at their own 5-yard line, offenses have four “downs” to cross midfield and gain four more to score.
 Failing results in a turnover, with the opposing team starting from their 5-yard line, maintaining fast-paced gameplay and strategic tension.
 Games are divided into halves or quarters, with the team accumulating the most points declared the winner.
 Flag football promotes camaraderie and sportsmanship, making it a popular choice for players of all ages and skill levels.

-Flag Football will be held at the National Sports Center in Blaine, MN.
+Flag Football will be held on Fields 55-56 at the National Sports Center in Blaine, MN.

 Flag Football is a great way to bring people together and celebrate the power of human connection.
 Special Olympics athletes get a chance to experience the joy, camaraderie, and personal growth that come with it – just like the professional athletes in the NFL.
 I’ve had the privilege of watching these athletes train and compete, and I’m amazed by their skills and their ability to overcome challenges.
 They’re not just athletes; they’re role models who show us what’s possible when we set our minds to something.

-Harrison Phillips, Minnesota Vikings Defensive Tackle & 3x Walter Payton Man of the Year Nominee
+Harrison Phillips, New York Jets Defensive Tackle & 3x Walter Payton Man of the Year Nominee

 Stats About Flag Football